 It can be hard to accept that a progressive and detrimental disease like chronic obstructive pulmonary disease (COPD) is a condition with little to no options for successful treatment.
 As of now, most COPD patients are simply told to continue on a regimen of prescriptions and supplemental oxygen.
 These may help make the disease symptoms more comfortable, but it doesn’t commonly help in returning any lung function even temporarily.
 The common end treatment, a lung transplant, is very invasive and doesn’t boast a high success rate.
-People have begun to seek alternative treatments that are less invasive and show higher success; these include stem cell therapy and even consuming some herbs that may help with COPD.
+People have begun to seek alternative treatments that are less invasive and show higher success; these include cellular therapy and even consuming some herbs that may help with COPD.

 Which Herbs Help?